 A free online tool especially developed to help non-professionals design beautiful social media graphics.
 From Facebook covers and quick daily quote images to longer Pinterest collages and more, Vista offers thousands of templates for the most famous social media platforms.
 Can be used with or without registration.

 With free and paid plans, Canva is probably one of the most famous online tools for creating graphic designs quickly and easily.
 When it comes to creating graphics for social media, Canva has got you covered with templates for Facebook, Twitter, Instagram, and more.
 Requires registration.

 An online design tool for social media graphics that is absolutely free to use.
 Designed by Buffer, this tool is very handy for quick in-feed posts on Facebook, Twitter, Pinterest, and Instagram.
 Doesn’t require registration.

 The first choice of many with Photoshop and Illustrator being the two most popular software products professional designers use.
-Adobe provides tools for advanced image editing, design, creation of graphics, illustrations, and more, as well as a huge library of stock images.
+Adobe provides tools for advanced image editing, design, creation of graphics, illustrations, and more, as well as a huge library of stock photos.
 Paid plans only.

-Professional creative software developed by Serif offering a rich arsenal of tools for creating vector graphic designs.
+Professional creative software developed by Serif offers a rich arsenal of tools for creating vector graphic designs.
 Affinity Designer can also open and edit Adobe PSD, AI, and EPS files, so you can easily switch from Adobe products to Affinity designer.
 One-time purchase.